 Ducted air conditioning units are also a great choice if you’ve got space for them.
-The ducts require space behind your walls, so are best installed as part of renovation work, although retrofitting is also possible.
+As part of a split system, they won’t need to be connected to other units via ducting, but you will need room behind your walls for the units themselves.
 These air conditioning systems are popular in both commercial and domestic properties, mainly because they’re very quiet and incredibly subtle.

 Access to an external wall is important for split air conditioning systems, so the internal unit can link to the external unit.
 So, if you want to fit air conditioning in a room with no external walls, this might make things a bit more complicated.

 3. Focus on why you want air conditioning